apple/game-center-tools/README_genrulesinput.md

 }
 ```

-The generated input is over 160 lines and so it is left to the reader to run the script as above and paste the generated input into the [JMESPath playground](https://play.jmespath.org) "Input JSON" field.
+The script generates over 160 lines and so it is left to the reader to run the script as above and paste the generated input into the [JMESPath playground](https://play.jmespath.org) "Input JSON" field.

-Enter `players[].properties.skill` into the expression field and observe the content of the "Result" field and observe the `Result` field contains an array of the skill value for each player.
+Enter `players[].properties.skill` into the expression field.
+Observe the `Result` field contains an array of the skill value for each player.

 ```
 [